digineaux/WazHackModGUIUnnoficial/README.md

 8. From the main menu click "mods"
 9. enable the mod you just created by clicking the tick next to it's name
 10. Start a new game
-11. Modded classes appear after the 2 screens of vanilla characters.

 The program will compile the input into a text file formatted for WazHacks class modding features.
 It will also create a mod folder and meta file.